-We publish provisional Never Events data every month.
+We publish provisional Never Events data every month as an update of the cumulative total for the current financial year.
 The data is published in the following formats:

 - the overall provisional number of Never Events reported in the current financial year to date - these are displayed by month

 - the provisional number of each type of Never Event reported, with a more detailed breakdown of sub categories of Never Event

 - the provisional number of each type of Never Event reported by an organisation